mcneel/help-docs/_en/flamingo/5/help/render-window.md

 * Rendering Started - Once a rendering begins, there is some setup work that includes converting the model and setting up memory for the rendering.
 * Action Done - Once the Stop button has been hit and the render engine finishes a pass, then the stop action is done.
-* Pass Complete - Each time a pass is complete, this message is posted.
+* Pass Complete - This message posts each time a pass is complete.
 * Resume Rendering - In cases that a resume is possible this is displayed.
 * Updating - The render engine is in the middle of a pass, currently updating the rendering.